dmedri/roaster/docs/GettingStarted.md

 $ ./roaster --build-server
 ```

-You could run the whole set of these options, building and using 3 kind of
+You could run the whole set of these options, building and using the whole set.

-installations.
-An ex-post command at this point is:
+At any time, you could see the status:

 ```bash
 $ ./roaster --status